Implementation of neural network operators with applications to remote sensing data: Acknowledgments

 \section{Acknowledgments}

-{ The author is member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM), of the network RITA (Research ITalian network on Approximation), and of the UMI (Unione Matematica Italiana) group T.A.A.
+{ The authors thank the Referees for their constructive comments, which have helped to improve the quality and clarity of the manuscript. \\ The author are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM), of the network RITA (Research ITalian network on Approximation), and of the UMI (Unione Matematica Italiana) group T.A.A.
 (Teoria dell'Approssimazione e Applicazioni). }